snek152/SwordSelection/README.md

 Technical changes:
 - Config files are now in a ready to edit stage, with variables for dual wielding toggles, broadsword knockback multiplier, and the durability offset of all variations

-## 0.4.1 (Snapshot/Beta)

-Gameplay changes:
-- The longsword's lightning properties have been removed.
-Instead, it attacks entities in a certain radius of the targeted entity.
-- In order to balance this new change, the damage of the longsword has been decreased to 6 for iron and 5 for stone

-Technical changes:
-- Skeleton config files and builders are now implemented.
-They are however very basic and minimal.
-Currently, the only thing that can be adjusted is the damage of iron sickles, but it could crash the game with a negative damage.
-Until the next update, it's probably best not to mess with the files right now.

-## 0.4.0 (Snapshot/Beta)

-Gameplay changes:
-- Dual wielding is now functional.
-Equip any tier of sickles in the offhand and another in the mainhand to fight like a boss
-- NOTE: the above only works when a sickle is in both the main hand and offhand, otherwise it would be too overpowered

-## 0.3.1 (Snapshot/Beta)

-Gameplay changes:
-- Dual wielding has been added for sickles, but it is not yet functional and is purely cosmetic, meaning it won't do any extra damage.
-- You can also right click the sickles to create an attack animation that doesn't do any damage.
-This is a WIP

-## 0.3.0 (Snapshot/Beta)
-Gameplay changes:
-- Added the stone tiers of the sickles, longsword, and broadsword, as well as model and texture files and recipes

-Technical changes:
-- Revamped version system in build.gradle, made it more efficient for getting the mod version

-## 0.2.0 (Snapshot/Beta)
-Added the Iron longsword and model, recipe, and texture files

-## 0.1.1 (Snapshot/Beta)
-Added iron sickles, iron broadswords, and stonecutter recipes for both

 ## Future Plans
 Currently, I am focusing on adding new tiers of the existing sword variations.
 Iron and stone have already been completed, but there will be a wood, diamond, and netherite tier of each variation as well.